10 Women Entrepreneurs You Need To Know In Hong Kong

-Women are quietly taking their rightful place in the Hong Kong business world, and they’re staking their claim from the ground up.
+Women are taking their rightful place in the Hong Kong business world, and they’re staking their claim from the ground up.
 A shockingly small 10 percent of the city’s company directors are female, according to figures from French bank BNP Paribas—but 45 percent of its entrepreneurs are, the second best in the world behind India.

-It makes sense: starting your own business is an excellent way of levelling the playing field, sidestepping ingrained institutional prejudices than could blight your career in the traditional business world.
+It makes sense: starting your own business is an excellent way of levelling the playing field, sidestepping ingrained institutional prejudices that could blight your career in the traditional business world.
 Moreover, the overwhelmingly youthful nature of the startup scene means it tends to be populated by people from a generation with fewer stereotypical ideas about gender roles than their forebears.

 1/10 Peggy Choi